Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Experiments

-We compared HCTN with seven leading previous methods after removing 10\% of outliers (i.e., $\lambda = 10$) from the D1 and D2 datasets at three different training densities, as detailed in Table \ref{tab:outlier_soa_table}.
+We compared HCTN with all sixteen previous methods after removing 10\% of outliers (i.e., $\lambda{=}10$) from the D1 and D2 datasets at three different training densities, as detailed in Table \ref{tab:outlier_soa_table}.
 HCTN consistently achieved the lowest MAE and RMSE, demonstrating its superior predictive accuracy and robustness relative to other methods.
-This performance is particularly notable in challenging scenarios where QoS data is susceptible to outliers.
+This performance improvement is especially evident under challenging conditions, such as low training density, where the presence of outliers can severely distort the learning process, and removing even a small proportion of them leads to significant gains in prediction accuracy.